updated: March, 2018

 2) The replacement economy.
 Some sectors of the economy must grow, while others must shrink, and for reasons of resilience and the emissions reduction it is imperative that supply chains are shortened wherever possible.
 We have focussed on food as a key area and as a kind of lens to understand aspects of the local economy and its supply systems.
 We have worked with organisations in Manchester, including the council, on an integrated strategy for sustainable food and against food poverty.
 We have also contributed to the Low Carbon Economy work of Manchester’s Climate Change action plan, Manchester a Certain Future.
 We have also looked at economic dependence on Manchester Airport and the merits or otherwise of big infrastructure schemes like High Speed Rail (HS2).

 3) Finance and alternatives.
 We recognise that money and the way it is invested is a big influence on the kind of economy, and society, that we live in.
 We have lobbied local government to consider the ecological and social impacts of its investments and those it has an interest in.
-Following our attempts to encourage the Greater Manchester Pension Fund (GMPF) to take a more ethical approach to its investment strategy, we are delighted that nationally, Fossil Free UK which includes Friends of the Earth (FOE), is campaigning for local government pension funds to divest from fossil fuels and we are supporting Manchester FOE in their campaign directed at GMPF.
+Following our attempts to encourage the Greater Manchester Pension Fund (GMPF) to take a more ethical approach to its investment strategy, we are delighted that nationally, Fossil Free UK which includes Friends of the Earth (FOE), is campaigning for local government pension funds to divest from fossil fuels and we are part of the Fossil Free Greater Manchester campaign directed at GMPF.

 4) Changing the conversation about the economy.
 We have argued that measures like “Gross Domestic Product” (GDP) or “Gross Value Added” (GVA) tell us little about the performance of the economy, but their use encourages the treadmill of endless, pointless expansion and consumption.
-We have reviewed alternative ways of measuring economic, social and ecological well-being, and are continuing to work on this as part of the Low Carbon Economy group of MACF (see above).
+We have reviewed alternative ways of measuring economic, social and ecological well-being.

 Here is a short (3 page) chapter describing SSM’s work in context: